-INCENTIVES TO AFRICA: KRUGER TO CAPE TOWN SAFARI EXHIBITIONS
+INCENTIVES TO AFRICA: KRUGER TO CAPE TOWN SAFARI EXPEDITIONS

 Incentive professionals understand the importance of rewarding employees in order to drive productivity.

 It is also their responsibility and challenge to find the most rewarding destination with which to motivate and excite incentive participants – one that provides the best activities, adventures and amazement which will motivate and drive participants to achieve heightened success.

 Long haul destinations offer the promise of the exotic but it can be hard for incentive professionals to fully understand how to get the most out of the destination where they are situated on the other side of the globe.

 This is why working on the ground with a destination management consultant (DMC) of that particular country as well as the operators on the ground, is so important.

 South Africa is renowned for its encompassing beauty, natural reserves, world-class wines and safari adventure travel, together with a world-class luxury lifestyle along its vast coastline from its position on the tip of Africa.

 What many foreign incentive operators don’t realise is that South Africa is a very large country and all too often costly and time-sucking travel logistics can impact both incentive itineraries and budgets.